joel-sparc/platform-api-node-client/README.md

     // nothing special here...
     var Client = require('platform-api-node-client');

-API clients are bound to a specific server host and port, and a specific client tenant.
-The tenant value should be the same value you would supply to the `t` parameter when using the REST API directly.
+API clients are bound to a specific server host and port, and a specific client landlord.
+The landlord value should be the same value you would provide for the `l` parameter when using the REST API directly.
 E.g.,

     var client = new Client({
         host: 'localhost',
         port: 3000,
-        tenant: 'sparc'
+        landlord: 'sparc'
     });

 All API methods expect the last parameter to be a callback function.
 The callback should be in the form of: